 Incomplete grades cannot be assigned except in the case of a real emergency.
-Any grade of incomplete must be approved by the department chair and the dean.
-In order to receive an incomplete, a student's course work must have been passing and the student must have completed at least half of the coursework for the semester.
-Incompletes should be made up within one year of the semester in which the grade of incomplete was assigned.
-If an incomplete is not made up prior to the two year grade change deadline established by the University, the "I" will be replaced with a grade calculated for the student based on the work completed and including zeroes for any work not completed.
+In order to receive an incomplete, a student's coursework must have been passing and the student must have completed at least half of the coursework for the semester.
+Students receiving a grade of Incomplete should discuss arrangements to complete the work prior to the following midsemester.
+If an incomplete is not resolved within two years, or the semester before the student graduates, whichever comes first, the "I" will be replaced with a grade calculated for the student based on the work completed and including zeroes for any work not completed.
+If the student does not discuss arrangements to resolve the incomplete by the end of the semester following the incomplete, the grade of "I" may be changed to a grade calculated for the student based on the work completed and including zeroes for any work not completed as early as the end of that semester unless there are extenuating circumstances which prevent a discussion on resolving the incomplete from being held at that time.